How to Move a Washer and Dryer: Expert Bluffton, SC Guide from Montford Movers

 Step 2: Prepare the Washer for Moving

-Run an empty cleaning cycle using washer cleaner or a bleach solution to remove detergent residue and prevent odors.
-Leave the door open for 24 hours to allow the drum to dry completely.
+• Clean the Washer: Run an empty cleaning cycle with washer cleaner or a bleach solution.
+Leave the door open for 24 hours to fully dry.

-Disconnect the washer from the electrical outlet and secure the cord to the back of the unit with tape or zip ties.
+• Unplug the Power Cord: Secure the cord to the back using tape or zip ties.

 Step 3: Prepare the Dryer for Moving

-Dryers are lighter than washers but still require careful preparation:
+Dryers are lighter than washers but still require proper preparation:

-Wipe down the drum and exterior surfaces to remove dust and lint.
+• Clean Exterior and Drum: Wipe surfaces to remove dust and lint.

-• Sweep and clear the path from the laundry room to the exit.
+• Clear the route from laundry room to exit

 Step 5: Move the Washer and Dryer Safely

-Use a ramp or lift gate to load appliances into the truck.
-Position them upright against the truck wall and secure with straps to prevent shifting during transit.
+• Loading Into the Truck: Use a ramp or lift gate and secure appliances upright against the wall with straps.

 Step 6: Transport and Unload

-During transport, drive carefully and avoid sharp turns or sudden stops.
-Upon arrival at your new Bluffton home:
+Drive carefully, avoiding sharp turns and sudden stops.
+At your new Bluffton home:

 Step 7: Reinstall the Washer and Dryer